 Tips to Machine Applique Sharp Corners – Like on a Star of David!

-In this video, I show you how to get beautiful results when finishing sharp corners with machine applique.
+https://youtu.be/RFRHPGc49Qs In this video, I show you how to get beautiful results when finishing sharp corners with machine applique.
 The video covers the classic method as well as a technique I developed (stumbled onto) out of necessity while appliqueing lots of Stars of David with lots of sharp corners.
-It’s slightly faster than the classic method … Continue reading
+It’s slightly faster than the classic … Continue reading

 New Video: Finishing Machine Appliques – Beautifully!